fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 :::note

-An entity (K8s Pod, VM, etc) may belong to multiple services.
+An entity (K8s Pod, VM, etc.) may belong to multiple services.

 :::